The Green Book 2024-2025

 6. Scientific analysis of materials (SC)

-10. Participant observation (ZO)
+10. Participant Observation (ZO)

-11. The status of ethnography (MC)
+11. The Status of Ethnography (EE)

 Contemporary themes at the intersection of archaeological and anthropological enquiry